ElectricNightOwl/ArmSwinger/README.md

 #####Num Height Raycasts To Average Across
 Number of Raycasts to average together when determining where to place the play area.
 These raycasts are done once per frame.
 Lower numbers will make the play area moving feel more responsive.
 Higher numbers will smooth out terrain bumps but may feel laggy.

+#####Only Height Adjust While Arm Swinging
+Will prevent the camera rig height from being adjusted while the player is not Arm Swinging.

+Note that this is tied closely to maxInstantHeightChange.
+If the player stops Arm Swinging and walks around the play area physically, angle-based checks are not performed (wall clipping is still enforced).
+This allows the player to enter geometry with their perceived "body".
+If the player starts Arm Swinging again, a check is immediately done to see what height change needs to occur.
+If the required height change is larger than maxInstantHeightChange, a fade (optional) and rewind is performed to a previously-recorded safe position.

+This ensures that players (1) do not get stuck in a situation where they are continually rewound and (2) don't have the jarring experience of instantly being teleported several feet up/down from where they're currently standing.
+Note also that when this mode is enabled, safe positions are only cached while ArmSwinging, not while physically walking.
+This ensures that when the player does start arm swinging again, the position is safe.

 ### Prevent Wall Clipping Settings
 #####Prevent Wall Clipping
 Prevents players from putting their headset through walls and ground that are in the Ground Layer Mask list.

 Enabling this will also create a box collider and a HeadsetCollider script on your headset.
 This will allow the headset to collide with ground/terrain and trigger ArmSwinger to rewind when appropriate.

 Note that enabling this feature will create a box collider and a rigidbody on your headset object.
-By default, ArmSwinger will create a box collider component on the headset that is a non-triggerr and is of size headsetBoxColliderSize.
+By default, ArmSwinger will create a box collider component on the headset that is a non-trigger and is of size headsetBoxColliderSize.
 It will also create a rigidbody component on the headset that is non-kinematic with all constraints frozen.
 If you already have either of these in place, the script will not replace them, but they may not be setup to work well with the rest of Prevent Wall Clipping.
 YMMV.

+#####Wall Clip Layer Mask
+Only if Prevent Wall Clipping is enabled.
+Layers that ArmSwinger will consider 'walls' when determining if the headset has gone out of bounds.

 #####Headset Collider Size
 Only if Prevent Wall Clipping is enabled.
 Sets the size of the box collider used to detect the headset entering geometry.